Blomfield Street

 Blomfield Street is a road in the City of London, close to Liverpool Street railway station.
-It was known as Broker Row, until 1860.
+It was known as Broker Row, until 1860, when it was renamed in honour of former Bishop of London, Charles Blomfield, who had previously been rector of the local parish church of St Botolph-without-Bishopsgate.

 The street was built along the course of a part of the River Walbrook known as the Deepditch.
 Although the Walbrook is now culverted and runs beneath the street, the land on each side observably dips towards the course of the river.